martintaylorj/GA4-Ecommerce_Squarespace/README.md

 2.**Trigger Type**:  Element Visibility > Selection Method > CSS Selector > Element Selector: .sqs-product-quick-view-content

 > [!TIP]
->💡For my Squarespace template, there are two ways for a user to view an item, by clicking the quick view button and seeing the quick view popup or by viewing the full product page.
+>For my Squarespace template, there are two ways for a user to view an item, by clicking the quick view button and seeing the quick view popup or by viewing the full product page.
 When the full product page is viewed, Squarespace automatically pushes a custom event to the data layer: ssRawProductDetailPush.
 When the quick view pops up, there’s a CSS selector associated with it (.sqs-product-quick-view-content) that I use as my trigger.

 ## select_item